MIDI: History

 At the 1983 Winter NAMM Show, Smith demonstrated a MIDI connection between Prophet 600 and Roland JP-6 synthesizers.
 The MIDI specification was published in August 1983.
 The MIDI standard was unveiled by Kakehashi and Smith, who received Technical Grammy Awards in 2013 for their work.
 In 1983, the first instruments were released with MIDI, the Roland Jupiter-6 and the Prophet 600.
 In 1983, the first MIDI drum machine, the Roland TR-909, and the first MIDI sequencer, the Roland MSQ-700, were released.

 The MIDI Manufacturers Association (MMA) was formed following a meeting of "all interested companies" at the 1984 Summer NAMM Show in Chicago.
-The MIDI 1.0 Detailed Specification was published at the MMA's second meeting at the 1985 Summer NAMM show.
+The MIDI 1.0 Detailed Specification was published at the MMA's second meeting at the 1985 Summer NAMM Show.
 The standard continued to evolve, adding standardized song files in 1991 (General MIDI) and adapted to new connection standards such as USB and FireWire.
 In 2016, the MIDI Association was formed to continue overseeing the standard.
+In 2017, an abridged version of MIDI 1.0 was published as an international standard IEC 63035.
 An initiative to create a 2.0 standard was announced in January 2019.
-The MIDI 2.0 standard was introduced at the 2020 Winter NAMM show.
+The MIDI 2.0 standard was introduced at the 2020 Winter NAMM Show.

 The BBC cited MIDI as an early example of open-source technology.
 Smith believed MIDI could only succeed if every manufacturer adopted it, and so "we had to give it away".